Top 10 access rental companies 2022

 8. Aktio Holdings Corp

 Japanese company Aktio, a provider of rental services with a focus on submersible pumps and generators, makes it to number eight this year.

-While it holds no telehandlers, Aktio’s fleet of scissors, booms and truck mounts currently comprises 37,926 units, that are operational across subsidiaries in Japan, Singapore, Southeast Asia, the United Arab Emirates and Australia.
+While it holds no telehandlers, Aktio’s fleet of scissors, booms and truck mounts currently comprises 37,926 units, that are operational across in Japan, Singapore, Malaysia and Indonesia, as well as other locations.